As a business owner, you do not want to find yourself breaking laws, rules or regulations.

 (WordPress Legal Pages Plugin For WordPress – Settings Area)

-The plugin gives you the option to create legal pages for different types of sites, such as business websites, review sites, medical sites, etc …
+The plugin gives you the option to create legal pages for different online uses, such as business websites with products, review websites, AdSense sites, etc …

-(WordPress Legal Pages Plugin For WordPress – Page Type)
+(WordPress Legal Pages Plugin – Create different legal pages)

 Legal page templates include: